Lawn care dying

 How often should I water my lawn?

-The ideal watering schedule for your lawn will depend on factors like your climate, soil type, and grass variety.
-As a general guideline, most lawns need about 1-2 inches of water per week, either from rainfall or irrigation.
+The ideal watering schedule depends on your climate and grass type, but generally lawns need about 1-2 inches of water per week, either from rainfall or irrigation.

 Connect with certified professionals in your area